pr4xt3roy/votifier-gem/README.md

 ## TODO

 * Unit Tests
-* The username, ip and timestamp should be passed to Votifier::Client#send instead of the contructor
 * Adding Observer so custom class can perform tasks when a vote is received.
 * Adding RDocs or Yard documentation
 * Add interface to bind to and port as part of Vortifier::Server constructor